nickolasdias/topbankcompany/README.md

 In recent months, the Analytics team has noticed that clients have been canceling their accounts and leaving the bank.
 This has reached unprecedented numbers in the company.
 Concerned with this rate increase, the team planned an action plan to decrease the rate of **evasion of clients**, also known as **Churn**.

-> In general, Churn is a metric that indicates the **number of customers who have cancelled their contract or stopped purchasing their product** in a certain period of time.
-For example, customers who have cancelled their service contract or after its expiration have not renewed, are customers considered in churn.

 <h2> The Challange </h2>